School Climate

 • Cultural Connectedness (cultural identity, cultural responsiveness/sensitivity, and instructional equity).

-• How climate is experienced differently by sub- groups, such as race/ethnicity, gender, and grade level for each question.
+• How school climate is experienced by different sub-groups, such as race/ethnicity, gender, and grade level.

 • Data trends over time.

 SCCS’s interactive survey platform makes survey administration, reporting, and analysis interactive and user-friendly.
-Participating districts also have access to webinars and ongoing training support for oversight of survey administration and how to use the interactive platform and results to make data-informed decisions.
+Participating districts have access to webinars and ongoing training support for the oversight of survey administration, as well as how to use the interactive platform and results to make data-informed decisions.

 2023 Alaska Participation in SCCS